Kveik: History

 In the past all Norwegian farmers brewed beer from their own grain.
 The yeast was kept by the farmers themselves between brews.
-If someone had a brew go sour, or found that the yeast in any way had gone bad or died, they were supplied with new, healthy yeast from a neighboring farm.
-As the farming was modernized and beer became commercially available, most of the farmhouse brewing died out and the yeast with it.
+If a farmer had a brew go sour, or found that the yeast in any way had gone bad or died, they were supplied with new, healthy yeast from a neighboring farm.
+As farming was modernized and beer became commercially available, most farmhouse brewing died out and the yeast cultures with it.
 Many places where the brewing tradition survived brewers started to use bread yeast from the local store instead of the old yeast from the farm.
-The existence of kveik today is a result of a continuous tradition, sometimes only by a handful of traditional brewers in Western Norway, that has kept the original kveik strains alive along with the local traditions and techniques.
+The existence of kveik today is a result of a continuous tradition, sometimes only by a handful of traditional brewers in western Norway, that has kept the original kveik strains alive along with local traditions and techniques.

 Origin

-On the west coast of Norway, from Hardanger in the south to Sunnmøre in the north, there are still some yeast cultures that have survived and are in use to this day (2022).
+On the west coast of Norway, from Hardanger in the south to Sunnmøre in the north, there are still some yeast cultures that have survived and are in use to this day.
 Known cultures are listed in a publicly maintained registry, together with other farmhouse yeast cultures.

 These yeast cultures have often been handed down from father to son along with the knowledge of malting grain and brewing.
 All the strains that have been collected and analyzed in a laboratory have turned out to belong to the species Saccharomyces cerevisiae (common brewing yeast).
 They are also more closely related to each other genetically than to the yeast strains from other parts of the world.
-Thus, the surviving yeast on the west coast of Norway makes up a new subcategory on the family tree of brewing yeast, and it is yeasts belonging to this family which are referred to as kveik.
+Thus, the surviving yeast on the west coast of Norway makes up a subcategory on the phylogenetic tree of brewing yeast, and it is yeasts belonging to this family which are referred to as kveik.

 No kveik has as yet been found outside of western Norway.

 Genetics

-Genetic analysis shows that kveik belongs to the large category of brewing yeast called "Beer 1", which includes much of the yeast strains from Germany, Belgium, Great Britain, and the USA.
+Genetic analysis shows that kveik belongs to the large category of brewing yeast called "Beer 1", which includes many of the known yeast strains from Germany, Belgium, Great Britain, and the USA.
 Kveik seems to be a hybrid of a progenitor from this known family with an unknown yeast, most likely a wild yeast.